bareos/bareos/docs/manuals/en/new_main_reference/source/chapter23/always-incremental.rst

 Shutdown Director on local director machine.

-Import data form volume via :program:`bscan`, you need to set which database backend is used: :program:`bscan -B sqlite3 FileStorage -V Transfer-0001 -s -S`
+Import data form volume via :command:`bscan`, you need to set which database backend is used: :command:`bscan -B sqlite3 FileStorage -V Transfer-0001 -s -S`

 If the import was successfully completed, test if an incremental job really only backs up the minimum amount of data.

-.. |image| image:: \idir inc-diff-full-jobs_available
-.. |image| image:: \idir inc-diff-full-jobdata
-.. |image| image:: \idir inc-diff-full-jobs_available-zoom
-.. |image| image:: \idir always-incremental
-.. |image| image:: \idir always-incremental-with-pause-7days-retention-no-keep
-.. |image| image:: \idir always-incremental-with-pause-7days-retention-7days-keep
-.. |image| image:: \idir always-incremental-jobdata
-.. |image| image:: \idir jobdata_multiple_clients
-.. |image| image:: \idir always-incremental-copy-job-archiving
-.. |image| image:: \idir always-incremental-virtualfull-job-archiving
-.. |image| image:: \idir ai-transfer-first-backup2
-.. |image| image:: \idir ai-transfer-first-backup3